barnibbb/inspection/README.md

 └── vocab_tree_flickr100K_words32K.bin
 ```

-The vocab_tree_flickr100K_words32K.bin and an example config.yaml files are provided.
+The vocab_tree_flickr100K_words32K.bin and an example config.yaml files are provided in the assets folder.

 ## Preliminary filtering